CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/project/README.md

 - Keep your microservices small and focused on a specific domain.
 - Use the shared DTOs for consistency between frontend and backend.
-- Leverage the API gateway for cross-cutting concerns like authentication.
 - Write unit tests for your services and controllers.
 - Use Zod schemas for both runtime validation and TypeScript type inference.